Portfolio

 A public dashboard for ARPA and BIL projects built by reconciling USAspending.gov data with agency-submitted spreadsheets.

-I built the application and data handling needed to bring those sources together, resolve inconsistencies, and present ARPA and BIL-funded projects in a way that made the underlying spending easier to explore.
 The goal was not just to show raw data, but to create an intuitive view of what was funded, where it was happening, and how the money was being put to work.

 What the system did